MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-system-with-calling-plans.md

 |<img src="media/audio_conferencing_image7.png" />|Decision Points|<ul><li>Decide how phone numbers will be obtained for user locations or offices in-scope for the Calling Plans implementation (obtain from Microsoft or transfer existing phone numbers)</li><li>If you choose to obtain from Microsoft, decide the method to obtain phone numbers (form submission or automated) for user locations or offices in-scope for the Calling Plans implementation</li><li>Decide the granularity of emergency locations information to be collected for user locations or offices in-scope for the Calling Plans implementation</li></ul>|
 |<img src="media/audio_conferencing_image9.png" />|Next Steps|<ul><li>Document the master plan for phone numbers acquisition, detailing how phone numbers will be obtained for each user location or office in-scope for the Calling Plans implementation</li><li>If applicable, complete <a href="https://support.office.com/article/Manage-phone-numbers-for-your-organization-6b61cb3c-361c-48a8-a9ef-d81bddde27bb">the New Telephone Number Request form</a>, one form for each location or office</li><li>If you choose to transfer existing phone numbers, check out the <a href="https://go.microsoft.com/fwlink/?linkid=859011">Number Porting Guide</a> to plan it and adjust Calling Plans implementation timeline accordingly</li><li>Document the detailed emergency address and emergency locations for each user location or office in-scope for the Calling Plans implementation</li></ul>|

-> _The details of phone number acquisition, phone numbers, and emergency location details can be documented using the following template:_
+> [!TIP]
->
+> The details of phone number acquisition, phone numbers, and emergency location details can be documented using the following template:
 >|User  |Emergency Location and Address  |Phone Number Acquisition  |Phone Number  |
 >|---------|---------|---------|---------|
 >|Emily Braun|1034/32 London Bridge Street, London, SE1, United Kingdom|Port existing|+44 20 7946 0034|